Study Abroad Application Process for Pitzer Students

 Pitzer students must have a minimum GPA of 2.0 to be in good academic standing and to study abroad.
 GPA requirements for some programs may be higher.

-Application essays should be long enough to demonstrate students did their research and gave the topic some thought before answering the questions.
+Application Essays: Essays should be long enough to demonstrate students did their research and gave the topic some thought before answering the questions.
 Typical essays are less than 2000 characters and spaces combined.

-Program alum interview responses should be entered in students’ own words to demonstrate their understanding of what they learned from interviewing a student.
+Program Alum Interview: Whenever possible, applicants are asked to interview a past participant of the program.
+Responses should be entered in students’ own words to demonstrate their understanding of what they learned from interviewing a student.
 Program Alum Interview Questions

 Non-approved Programs Applicants